Does Kaiser Permanente Cover Drug and Alcohol Addiction Treatment?

 - Partial hospitalization programs

 - Medication-assisted treatment for withdrawal or managing co-occurring disorders

-If you aren’t sure if your insurance covers drug rehab at one of our facilities, you can verify your coverage here.
+If you aren’t sure if your insurance covers drug or alcohol rehab at one of our facilities, you can verify your coverage here.

 Kaiser Permanente’s plans are mainly health maintenance organization (HMO) plans, which means that you must see providers that are in-network for treatment to be covered.3,7 Inpatient treatment, where you stay at the facility while receiving treatment, may be covered depending on your plan and individual needs, although the length of treatment that is covered can vary.
 Kaiser Permanente doesn’t require any referrals for mental health treatment, although you may need prior authorization before starting treatment.8